Azure/app-service-linux-docs/Runtime_Support/dot_net_core.md

 ### End of Life

-Once a version of .NET Core has reached it's end of life (EOL) it will no longer be available from Runtime Stack selection dropdown.
+Once a version of .NET has reached it's end of life (EOL) it will no longer be available from Runtime Stack selection dropdown.

 Existing applications configured to target a runtime version that has reached EOL should not be affected.